 A guide for local Cleveland open data

-(What is open data?)
-Open Data is generally quantative data about the city’s functions, qualities, services, its people, and physical infrastructure.
-The Sunlight Foundation and Open KNowledge International’s Open Data Handbook are two sources that explain more.
+What is open civic data?
+Open Civic Data (generally just referred as Open Data) is quantative data about a municipality’s functions, qualities, services, its people, and physical infrastructure.
+The Sunlight Foundation and Open Knowledge International’s Open Data Handbook are two sources that explain more.

 - collection of spatial boundaries that Will Skora from Open Cleveland manually georeferenced or individually obtained; City of Cleveland’s police districts, wards, landmark districts, neighborhood boundaries.